Every women in our party is sabla, Nirmala Sitharaman responds to 'Nirbala' jibe

 "I have been called names in Parliament.
 If it is in anyone's DNA to ask questions and run away before answers are given, it is some other party and not our party.
 Each time we come to give replies instead of name-calling," the finance minister said.

 "I have been told that I am the worst Finance Minister, they're not even waiting for me to finish my term.
 I told them that please give me more ideas, we will work on it.
-If there's a government that listens, it is PM Modi's government, " she added.
+If there's a government that listens, it is PM Modi's government, " she further said.